 The regulation of risks to health and safety is a particularly tricky policy area.
 There are constant complaints that we are paying far too much attention to health and safety, and producing dull young adults who are risk- and exercise-averse.
 However ...

-On the other hand - the UK invests heavily in automatic train protection (ATP) where every £5 million saves one life - but it could save 50 lives on the roads.
+On the other hand - the UK has invested heavily in automatic train protection (ATP) where every £5 million was said to save one life - but the same expenditure could save many more lives on the roads.
 How can this make sense?
-The answer may perhaps be found in this note about how Government should respond to concerns about risks to health and safety.
+A wonderfully entertaining and thought-provoking introduction to the perception of risk, risk compensation and risk management, may be found in Professor John Adams' writing, beginning with his 1998 lecture Risk in a Hyper-Mobile World.

 Radiation and radioactivity are particularly scary concepts for a large part of the population.
 Here is a useful note about the link between radiation and cancer and also a review of what happened when radiation and risk came together in the 2001 depleted uranium scare.